Collective Opposed to Police Brutality

-Collective Opposed to Police Brutality (C.O.B.P), also known as Collectif Opposé à la Brutalité Policière, is an autonomous group founded in Montreal in 1995.
-The organization consists of victims, witnesses, representatives of ethnic communities, marginalized youth, small political groups, the homeless, sex workers, gay, lesbian, and transgender people, drug users, or ordinary citizens who have questions about police authority.
+Collective Opposed to Police Brutality (C.O.P.B.), also known as Collectif Opposé à la Brutalité Policière, is an autonomous group founded in Montreal in 1995.
+This organization consists of victims, witnesses, representatives of ethnic communities, marginalized youth, small political groups, the homeless, sex workers, LGBTQ+, drug users, and others who have questions about police authority.

 History

-The C.O.B.P. was formed in 1995 following a protest that occurred on August 19, 1995, when Human Life International (HLI), a Catholic pro-life organization, visited Montreal, Quebec.
-An anti-HLI demonstration was organized by a coalition of nearly 80 organizations and 2,500 people.
-The protest resulted in numerous arrests.
-Two of the protestors arrested created the C.O.B.P.
+The C.O.P.B was founded in 1995 following a protest regarding abortion rights.
+The protest occurred on August 19, 1995, when Human Life International (HLI), a Catholic pro-life organization, visited Montreal, Quebec.
+An anti-HLI demonstration was organized by a coalition of nearly 2,500 people, including those representing eighty separate organizations.
+Of the thousands of demonstrators, many were arrested, including the soon-to-be founders of the C.O.P.B.

-C.O.B.P's committee concentrates its efforts in the Montreal region and the collective's work includes: informing people of their rights, lending support to victims of police brutality by helping them file complaints in the police ethics system and dealing with wrongful accusations.
-The collective also denounces the harassment, violence, intimidation, arrests and abuse of power by police.
+C.O.P.B's committee concentrates its efforts in the Montreal region and the collective's work includes: informing people of their rights, lending support to victims of police brutality by helping them file complaints in the police ethics system, and dealing with wrongful accusations.
+The collective also denounces harassment, violence, intimidation, arrests, and abuse of power by police.

-C.O.B.P. has a history rife with police repression due to their hard-line stance against police brutality, as well as their refusal to denounce the varied ways that victims of police violence express their resistance.
+C.O.P.B. has a history rife with police repression due to their hard-line stance against police brutality, as well as their refusal to denounce the varied ways that victims of police violence express their resistance.